lizhaoliu/Prime/README.md

 <h3>How to run</h3>
-Make sure you have Maven installed, then run the following command:
+Make sure you have Maven installed, then run the following command:<br/>
 <code>mvn clean install exec:exec</code><br/>
 A built-in Swing GUI that will kick off, and there is a sample .obj scene file which can be imported.